yolandatian/hire_beat_react_django/README.md

 6. Make sure postgresql is running and create a user.
 Put the username and password in database session of the django settings file.
 7. Migrate database changes using "python3 manage.py migrate".
 8. Touch a file in the project dir called ".env" and copy paste environmental credientials.
+9. Run "npm run dev" to build the webpack bundle html file.
-9. Run the app using "python3 manage.py runserver --insecure".
+10. Run the app using "python3 manage.py runserver --insecure".
 (This --insecure flag is required as django debug mode is turned off)